-Israeli police: 2 killed, 5 wounded in suspected car-ramming
+Israeli police: 2 killed, 5 wounded in Jerusalem car-ramming

 Nearly 150 Palestinians were killed in the West Bank and east Jerusalem in 2022, making it the deadliest year in those territories since 2004, according to leading Israeli rights group B’Tselem.
 Last year, 30 people were killed in Palestinian attacks against Israelis.

-So far this year, 43 Palestinians have been killed, according to a count by The Associated Press.
+So far this year, 43 Palestinians have been killed, according to a count by The Associated Press — 10 of them in a gunfight last month during an army raid in Jenin in the occupied West Bank.

+Israels’ new far-right government led by Benjamin Netanyahu, had accused the previous government of inaction in the face of a deadly wave of Palestinian assaults last year, stirring questions about its stance toward the Palestinians at this time of heightened tension.